The importance of History

 At Lakeside Primary we seek to create a broad and balanced curriculum approach, where skills and knowledge are equally valued.

 Learning intentions are skills with implicit knowledge that we want children to be able to learn.
 Knowledge is distinct, declarative knowledge, such as facts and information that support the learning intentions.

 Knowledge and skills are intertwined.
 They are also mutually beneficial.
 Research indicates that children become more proficient learners when they develop metacognitive and cognitive strategies, such as being able to retrieve and connect their knowledge.
 Likewise, when children develop the skill of reading, they can access and build a wider knowledge base.

-How is History taught at Lakeside?
+How History is taught at Lakeside in EYFS

 History is taught across KS1 and KS2 using the Cornerstones curriculum which has four stages.